AutoInvestor/decision-making/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.autoinvestor.type-making' is invalid and this project uses 'io.autoinvestor.decision_making' instead.
+* The original package name 'io.autoinvestor.decision-making' is invalid and this project uses 'io.autoinvestor.decision_making' instead.

 # Getting Started